 In Hagi, the main train station is actually Higashi-Hagi Station, not Hagi Station.
-It’s more central and offers better connections.
-The best way to explore the city is by rental bike, since Hagi is a bit too big to walk easily.
-Bikes can be rented in front of Higashi-Hagi Station and around the city for about 200–300 yen per hour or 1000–1500 yen per day.
+It’s more centrally located and offers better connections.
+The best way to explore the city is by rental bike, as Hagi is a bit too spread out to explore comfortably on foot.
+Bicycles can be rented in front of Higashi-Hagi Station and at various locations around the city for about 200–300 yen per hour or 1,000–1,500 yen per day.

-Another easy option is the Maru Bus, a tourist loop bus that connects the train stations with all major sights.
-There are two routes (East and West), each running every 45 minutes between 7:00 and 17:30.
-A single ride costs 100 yen, or you can get a 1-day pass for 500 yen or a 2-day pass for 700 yen.
-If you plan to visit several historic houses, a special combination ticket is available for 310 yen, giving access to nine old residences around the city, valid for one day.
+Another convenient option is the Maru Bus, a tourist loop bus that connects the train stations with all major sights.
+There are two routes (East and West), each running every 45 minutes between 7:00 AM and 5:30 PM.
+A single ride costs 100 yen, or you can purchase a 1-day pass for 500 yen or a 2-day pass for 700 yen.
+If you plan to visit multiple historic houses, a special combination ticket is available for 310 yen, granting access to nine old residences across the city, valid for one day.

 Hagi Travel Tips

-Hagi (萩), a serene former castle town on Yamaguchi's Sea of Japan coast, captures the essence of Japan’s feudal history.
-Once the capital of the influential Mori Clan, Hagi played a pivotal role in the Meiji Restoration.
-Today, it’s celebrated for its beautifully preserved Edo-era townscape, where samurai and merchant residences transport visitors back in time.
+Hagi (萩), a serene former castle town on the Sea of Japan coast in Yamaguchi Prefecture, captures the essence of Japan’s feudal history.
+Once the capital of the powerful Mori Clan, Hagi played a pivotal role in the Meiji Restoration.
+Today, it is celebrated for its beautifully preserved Edo-era townscape, where samurai and merchant residences transport visitors back in time.

-Hagi is also renowned for its exquisite Hagiyaki Pottery, one of Japan's finest ceramic traditions.
-This charming town, spared from disasters for centuries, offers an authentic glimpse into Japan's rich past, making it a captivating destination for history and art lovers alike.
+Hagi is also renowned for its exquisite Hagiyaki pottery, one of Japan's most esteemed ceramic traditions.
+Spared from natural disasters for centuries, this charming town offers an authentic glimpse into Japan’s rich past—making it a captivating destination for history and art lovers alike.

 Getting around